Culturescapes: Foundation

 The original idea behind CULTURESCAPES was to draw attention to the transformative processes taking place in the less well-known countries of the former Eastern Bloc, as manifested in the art produced there.
 Gradually, however, the focus shifted to cultural landscapes with a long tradition of artistic diversity, whose current form bears the stamp of a unique combination of historical, political, social and economic factors.

-Founder and curator of all the festival editions to date is Dutch arts manager Jurriaan Cooiman.
+Founder and curator of all the festival editions to date is Dutch and Swiss arts manager Jurriaan Cooiman.
 Since 2009 CULTURESCAPES functions as a charitable foundation.
 Before this date, the festival had been run by the group Performing Arts Services Basel (PASS).